 Arkansas Northeastern College offers an Associate in Applied Science Degree in Nursing.
-The registered nursing program is approved by the Arkansas State Board of Nursing and accredited by the National League For Nursing Accrediting Commission (NLNAC).
-One traditional class is admitted yearly in the fall semester and the LPN to RN Accelerated Option is admitted in January of the Spring Semester each year.
+The registered nursing program is approved by the Arkansas State Board of Nursing and accredited by the National League for Nursing Accrediting Commission (NLNAC).
+One traditional class is admitted yearly in the Fall semester and the LPN to RN Accelerated Option is admitted in January of the Spring semester each year.
 Throughout the program, general education courses and nursing courses are combined with client care in clinical settings in hospitals and health care agencies in the area.
 The nursing courses integrate application of the nursing process, communication skills, nutrition, pharmacology, and drug administration in care of clients.
 Legal/ethical responsibilities and current trends in health care are also integrated.
 The nursing courses are competency-based, and students are responsible for achieving certain competencies under specified conditions.

 Students will be required to complete standardized tests throughout nursing curriculum and to make acceptable scores on such examinations to progress through curriculum.
 In the last semester of the nursing curriculum, students will be required to make a satisfactory score on a comprehensive exam in order to obtain approval for taking the licensure exam.
 Upon successful completion of the program, the student is granted the Associate in Applied Science Degree and may be eligible to take the National Council Licensure Examination for licensure as a Registered Nurse.
 Persons convicted of a crime may not be eligible to take the NCLEX-RN for licensure.
 See the program director for details.

 Admission to Arkansas Northeastern College is not automatic admission to the nursing program.
 The department has a selective admission policy, and students should contact the Nursing Department concerning admission and graduation requirements.
-Students must score 100 or greater on the PAX-RN Exam and have a minimum grade point average of 2.5.
+Students must score 100 or greater on the PAX-RN Exam and have a minimum grade point average of 2.5 to meet the admission minimal requirement.
 A grade of "C" or above is required in all academic courses required for the nursing degree.
 Refer to Associate Degree Information Guidelines located on the ANC Website.

 Associate Degree Requirements

 Prerequisites: Credit Hours

-MA 14023 Math for Health Sciences OR
+MA 14003 Mathematical Applications for Allied Hea lth OR

 MA 14043 College Algebra 3

-CH 14003 Survey of Chemistry OR

-CH 14023 General Chemistry I 3

-CH 14031 General Chemistry I Lab 1

 BI 24003 Anatomy & Physiology I 3

-BI 24011 Anatomy & Physiology I Lab.
-1
+BI 24011 Anatomy & Physiology I Lab 1

+BI 24023 Anatomy & Physiology II 3

+BI 24031 Anatomy & Physiology II Lab 1

 NU 16063 LPN/RN Transition in Nursing 3

-General Education Courses:

-PY 23003 General Psychology I 3

-SO 23013 Introduction to Sociology OR

-SO 23033 Marriage and Family Relations 3

-EN 12003 English Composition I 3

-EN 12013 English Composition II 3

-CS 11033 Computer Fundamentals/Applications 3

-95
+General Education Courses: PY 23003 General Psychology PY 23023 Developmental Psychology EN 12003 English Composition I EN 12013 English Composition II CS 11033 Computer Fundamentals/Applications BI 24043 Microbiology 3 3 3 3 3 3 3

+BI 24051 Microbiology Lab 1